simonswain/saibo/README.md

 # Saibo

-A simple library for reactive programming
+A simple library for reactive programming in the browser or Node.js

 Saibo lets you make a network of cells (like a key-value store).